When Did Engagement Nails Become Just As Important As The Ring?

 Does planning your engagement nails ruin the moment?

 It turns out not everyone buys into the idea of engagement nails.
-Adele*, an NHS worker in her twenties, says we are “an ungrateful generation” and “engagement nails are stupid as a concept”.
+Adele*, an NHS worker in her 20s, says we are “an ungrateful generation” and “engagement nails are stupid as a concept”.
 She was the only one who shared a different perspective — everyone else agreed that perfect engagement nails were a must.
 “I do understand people wanting to look nice and not posting chewed nails, but half the [people] on TikTok know they’re getting engaged because of them,” she says.

 But just as Scott remained oblivious in her story above, this doesn’t mean your engagement nails have to spoil the surprise of the actual engagement.